opendr-eu/opendr/projects/opendr_ws/src/perception/README.md

     rosrun perception semantic_segmentation_bisenet.py
     ```
     The following optional arguments are available:
-   - `-h, --help`: show a help message and exit
+   - `-h or --help`: show a help message and exit
    - `-i or --input_rgb_image_topic INPUT_RGB_IMAGE_TOPIC`: topic name for input RGB image (default=`/usb_cam/image_raw`)
    - `-o or --output_heatmap_topic OUTPUT_HEATMAP_TOPIC`: topic to which we are publishing the heatmap in the form of a ROS image containing class IDs, `None` to stop the node from publishing on this topic (default=`/opendr/heatmap`)
-   - `-v or --output_rgb_image_topic OUTPUT_RGB_IMAGE_TOPIC`: topic to which we are publishing the heatmap image blended with the input image and a class legend for visualization purposes, `None` to stop the node from publishing on this topic (default=`/opendr/heatmap_visualization`)
+   - `-ov or --output_rgb_image_topic OUTPUT_RGB_IMAGE_TOPIC`: topic to which we are publishing the heatmap image blended with the input image and a class legend for visualization purposes, `None` to stop the node from publishing on this topic (default=`/opendr/heatmap_visualization`)
    - `--device DEVICE`: device to use, either `cpu` or `cuda`, falls back to `cpu` if GPU or CUDA is not found (default=`cuda`)

 3. Default output topics: